Enjoy any 5 free lessons!

 Reading Material

-Download as PDF Download PDF View as Seperate PageWHAT ARE ARRAYS?Arrays are a way to arrange objects into equal rows.
+Download as PDF Download PDF View as Separate PageWHAT ARE ARRAYS?Arrays are a way to arrange objects into equal rows.
 Making arrays with objects makes them easier to count.
 You can skip count, or repeatedly add, to find how many objects are in an array.

 To better understand counting in groups (arrays)…